Running a WordPress agency means balancing two big tasks: keeping client sites running smoothly and clearly showing the work you do behind the scenes.

 Creating a Maintenance Report in WordPress

-The easiest way of sending WordPress maintenance reports to clients is by using a plugin like WP Client Reports.
+The easiest way to send WordPress maintenance reports to clients is by using a plugin like WP Client Reports.

-It is a free WordPress plugin that’s great for freelancers, agencies, and website managers for reporting.
+It is a free WordPress plugin that’s great for freelancers, agencies, and website managers who need to generate client-friendly reports.

-For this tutorial, we will be using the free version of WP-Client Reports, which is best for most users.
+For this tutorial, we will be using the free version of WP Client Reports, which is sufficient for most users.

-However, a paid version is also available that includes custom branding.
-You can add your own logo, schedule reports to automatically send them to clients, add maintenance notes, and integrate with other tools and plugins.
+However, a paid version is also available that offers advanced white-labeling features.
+This allows you to add your own logo, remove the plugin’s branding, schedule reports to send automatically, and integrate with other tools.

-Upon activation, you can head to Settings » WP Client Reports from the WordPress admin area.
-Here, you will see email settings for your reports.
+Upon activation, go to Settings » WP Client Reports in the admin area.
+Here, you will see the email settings for your reports.

-For instance, you can change the main of the report, enter email addresses to send the report to, enter the send from email address, and more.
+For instance, you can change the report subject line, enter the email addresses to send the report to, set the “send from” email address, and more.

 If you scroll down, you’ll see more options, such as adding a site name, an email introduction, and editing the email footer text.